-Extremely Low Income households paying greater than 30 percent of their income on housing has been linked with instability and an increased risk of homelessness.
+Extremely Low Income households paying greater than thirty (30) percent of their income on housing has been linked with instability and an increased risk of homelessness.
 This is primarily due to having less income available for other necessities such as food, clothing, utilities, and health care.
-20.4 percent of Lancaster households are considered extremely low-income.
-Of these extremely low-income households, 72 percent experience some kind of housing problem.
-Also 70 percent experience a housing cost burden in which they pay more than 30 percent of their gross income toward housing, and 60 percent experience a severe housing cost burden in which they pay more than 50 percent of their gross income toward housing.
+Twenty and four tenths (20.4) percent of Lancaster households are considered extremely low-income.
+Of these extremely low-income households, seventy-two (72) percent experience some kind of housing problem.
+Also seventy (70) percent experience a housing cost burden in which they pay more than thirty (30) percent of their gross income toward housing, and sixty (60) percent experience a severe housing cost burden in which they pay more than fifty (50) percent of their gross income toward housing.

 Cost burdened renters can be assisted by the PHA's Section 8 Housing Choice Voucher Program which offers rental assistance to extremely low and very low income families.
-During 2015-2016 3,377 families in Lancaster received this form of assistance.
+During 2016-2017 3,544 families in Lancaster received this form of assistance.